saeidamiri1/SQL/challenges.md

 sqlite>
 ```

-Also it can be loaded from the inside of `sqlite3`
+Also it can be loaded from inside of `sqlite3`
 ```{sql, echo = FALSE, message = FALSE}
 sqlite> .open  survey.db
 ```